The Biggest Mafia Cities

 If there was a Little Italy in Kansas City then the Columbus Park community, or the North End, would be recognize as such.
 Many Italians relocated to Kansas City for job opportunities in the railroads around the early 1900s.
 The family of Kansas City had a few made figures, more like five key guys that included Fat Tony and DiGiovanni.
 Gambling was very profitable for the family, which explains how they would later have major ties in Las Vegas.

 In the country’s New England region Italians resided in numerous communities, whether it was Springfield’s South End, Worchester’s Shrewsbury Street, or Providence’s Federal Hill, there has always been a large Italian population in New England.

-The mob in New England has always been based in two major cities, Boston and Providence, Rhode Island.
+The mob of New England has always been based in two major cities, Boston and Providence, Rhode Island.
 The location often times varied depending on the person who was running the family, which led to internal conflicts that had plagued the family for years.